UlbertAO/namaste-react/EP 1 Inception/readme.md

 All frameworks and library work on some philosophy to optimise some expensive task react wanted to deal with most expensive operation that is happened on a application that is when dom is getting change and dom tree is re rendered at that time entire dom tree need to be created

+react can be applied in small portion of app independently it is not full fledged framework comes with all loads of things